 How long does it take for my items to get shipped?

 Shipments from Japan can take anywhere from a few days to a few weeks.
-For example, when shipping to America, it can easily take close as much as two weeks since there is a lot of customs involved.
+For example, when shipping to America, it can easily take as long as two weeks since there is a lot of customs involved.
 The shipment time also depends on your location in Japan: shipments from smaller towns and/or remote locations can take longer.

 What is not allowed to be sent to Japan?